Sukran: Plot

 After a series of events, Sandhya decides to commit suicide, because she says that she has undergone a lot of pain and anguish, and the pain is so terrible that she cannot forget it until she dies.
-Ravi is hesitant to let her go because he already lost his parents, and he does not want to lose her.
-He says that they have lived together, and he says that now that she has decided to die, they should die together because even during death, they should not part.
-At this juncture, here arrives a criminal lawyer named Sukran, who saves them, teaches them the value of life and advises them to face all the troubles boldly.
+Ravi, unwilling to lose her by death and be separated from her since he had already lost both of his parents, chooses to die along with her so that they are still together after life.
+At this juncture, a criminal lawyer named Sukran arrives to the beach to save them, teaches them the value of life and advises them to face all the troubles boldly.
 After that, he tells them to start a new life and to be happy and successful by the time they meet again.
 They get jobs and money, marry, move into a small house, and have a normal life.
 One day, when Sandhya is in her nightdress, Mahesh, Manikkam, and Kumaran force her again, causing the couple to get harassed by the police.
 The incident causes Sandhya to be arrested on false charges of prostitution.
 All efforts by Ravi to get her out on bail are futile.
-An agitated Ravi shoots Mahesh, Manikkam, Kumaran, and Sandhya's stepmother dead and escapes with Sandhya from the court.
+An agitated Ravi supposedly shoots Mahesh, Manikkam, Kumaran, and Sandhya's stepmother dead and escapes with Sandhya from the court.

-Sukran steps in and promises to save the couple.
+Once more, Sukran steps in and promises to save the couple.
 He appears on Ravi's behalf and puts forward enough evidence to help him out.
-He also eventually kills Janardhanan, who was responsible for all the wrongdoings and also due to his previous disputes with him.
-After that, Sukran himself surrenders to the police, stating that although Janardhanan was a pervert, he should not have done the murder in front of the judge.
+Following this, Sukran orders the court to sentence Minister Janardhanan to death in the most humiliating way possible, by hanging him completely naked in broad daylight in Madras Marina Beach in front of lakhs of public, and then have his corpse posthumously exposed to the elements, vultures, and decay, due to all the wrongdoings he had committed and his previous disputes with him, in order to ensure complete justice.
+However, the judge objects by saying that even wrongdoers should be spared and due to the court's limits.
+Disappointed by the court's failure to comply with Sukran's order, Sukran takes the law into his own hands by killing Janardhanan, much to the court's shock.
+After that, Sukran surrenders to the police, stating that even though Janardhanan was a degenerate, he should not have done the murder in front of the judge.

 Cast

+Production

+Filming was complete by January 2005.
+Initially, Vijay was not interested in making an extended cameo as the title character, but accepted after showing interest in the story.
+A song featuring Rambha choreographed by Ashokraja was shot on a dhaba set at AVM Studios.

 Soundtrack

-The soundtrack was composed by debutant Vijay Antony.
+The soundtrack was composed by Vijay Antony, in his feature film debut.The audio rights were acquired by Five Star Audio and Ayngaran.